Great resource for federal advocacy also raises some questions about what "substantial" means when it comes to developmental disabilities

 - Is manifested before the person attains age 22;

 - Results in substantial functional limitations in three or more of the following areas of major life activity:

 - Reflects the person's need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services which are of lifelong or extended duration and are individually planned and coordinated;

 - Except that such term when applied to infants and young children means individuals from birth to age five, inclusive, who have substantial developmental delay or specific congenital or acquired conditions with a high probability of resulting in developmental disabilities if services are not provided.

-The upshot:Federal law does not require significant impairments in both adaptive skills and intelligence.
+The upshot:Federal law does not require significant impairments in both adaptive and cognitive skills.
 But Washington, for purposes of deciding how to distribute services through the state DDA, has chosen to require both, for certain conditions.

 For purposes of our advocacy at The Arc, we do not limit our definition of who has a developmental disability to who qualifies for state DDA services.
 We protect and promote the rights of all people with intellectual and/or developmental disabilities and work to ensure they have equitable opportunities to live, learn, work and play in the community.